aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 		void drawActor(const ramActor& actor)
 		{
 		    // To be called for as many number of recieving OSC data of ramActor objects.
-		    // Each of the actor is passed as the argument `const ramActor &actor`.
+		    // Each actor is passed as the argument `const ramActor &actor`.
 		}

 		void drawRigid(const ramRigidBody &rigid)
 		{
 		    // To be called for as many number of recieving OSC data of ramRigidBod objects.
-		    // Each of the actor is passed as the argument `const ramRigidBody &rigid`.
+		    // Each actor is passed as the argument `const ramRigidBody &rigid`.
 		}

 		void onActorSetup(const ramActor &actor)